Unicorn: Reasoning about Configurable System Performance through the lens of Causality: Causal Reasoning for Systems

 Causal performance models are not only capable of predicting system performance in certain environments, they encode the causal structure of the underlying system performance behavior, i.e., the data-generating mechanism behind system performance.
 Therefore, the causal model can reliably transfer across environments~\cite{scholkopf2021toward}.
-To demonstrate this for CPMs as a particular characterization of causal models, we performed a similar sensitivity analysis to regression-based models and observed that CPMs can reliably predict performance in unseen environments (see \fig{deepstream_across_environments_cm}).
-In addition, as opposed to PIMs that are only capable of performance predictions, CPMs can be used for several downstream heterogeneous performance tasks.
-For example, using a CPM, we can determine the \emph{causal effects} of configuration options on performance objectives.
+To demonstrate this for causal performance models as a particular characterization of causal models, we performed a similar sensitivity analysis to regression-based models and observed that causal performance models can reliably predict performance in unseen environments (see \fig{barplot_hw_change} (b)).
+In addition, as opposed to performance influence models that are only capable of performance predictions, causal performance models can be used for several downstream heterogeneous performance tasks.
+For example, using a causal performance model, we can determine the \emph{causal effects} of configuration options on performance objectives.
 Using the estimated causal effects, one can determine the effect of change in a particular set of options towards performance objectives and therefore can select the options with the highest effects to fix a performance issue, i.e., bring back the performance objective that has violated a specific quality of service constraint without sacrificing other objectives.
-CPMs are also capable of predicting performance behavior by calculating conditional expectation, $E(Y|X)$, where $Y$ indicates performance objectives, e.g., throughput, and $X=x$ is the system configurations that have not been measured.
+Causal performance models are also capable of predicting performance behavior by calculating conditional expectation, $E(Y|X)$, where $Y$ indicates performance objectives, e.g., throughput, and $X=x$ is the system configurations that have not been measured.

 This section presents \ourapproach--our methodology for performance analyses of highly configurable and composable systems with causal reasoning.